abdouahi/netpractice/README.md

 1. **Download and Extract** the simulator package.
 2. **Open `index.html`** in your browser.
 3. **Enter Your Login** (mandatory for grading).
-4. **Solve Each Level:**
-   - Read the scenario and goal.
-   - Assign correct IPs, masks, gateways, and routes.
+4. **Solve Each Level:** Assign correct IPs, masks, gateways, and routes.
+Test with [Check again].
+Export with [Get my config].
-   - Use [Check again] to test your config.
-   - Use [Get my config] to export your solution.
 5. **Place all config files at the root of your repo** before submission.

 ---

 ## Tips for Success

-- **Understand IPv4 addressing and subnetting deeply.**
+- **Master IPv4 addressing and subnetting.**
-- **Double-check your subnet masks and default gateways.**
+- **Double-check subnet masks and gateways.**
-- **If devices can’t communicate, check:**
+- **When devices can’t communicate, check:**
   - Are they in the same subnet?
-If not, is routing correct?
+  - Is routing configured correctly?
-  - Are gateways set correctly?
+  - Are the gateways correct?
-  - Is there an IP conflict?
+  - Any IP conflicts?
-- **Work step-by-step:** Fix one device at a time and test.
+- **Work step-by-step:** Fix one device/route at a time.
+Use logs for troubleshooting.
-- **Use the logs:** They tell you what’s broken.
-- **Practice subnet calculations by hand:** You’ll need this speed in real evaluations.
+- **Practice subnet calculations by hand:** You’ll need speed in real exams.

 ---